djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 ![alt text](assets/image17.png)

-You can sign up with your Google ID, or Github ID or your email address.
+You can sign up with your Google ID, or Github ID, or your email address.
 Once you have successfully completed the signup process and can log into the service, your page should look like this:

 ![alt text](assets/image18.png)